The Game is the Game: Dynamic network analysis and shifting roles in criminal networks: Results

-Among the actors who belong to the ``Fill-In'' cluster, node 82 -- shown in Figure~\ref{fig:comparison_nodes_fill}(a) -- was a trafficker and the nephew of node 2, who is one of the key traffickers in the network as well as one of those involved in the criminal network activities since the very beginning of the investigation.
-Beginning in October 2009, node 82 became more involved in drug trafficking activities and began to liaise between nodes 2 and 13 for the purchase and resale of drugs into Italy, filling the gap left by other actors in the ``Absence'' cluster and increasing his importance during this time.
-Similarly, node 116 (Figure~\ref{fig:comparison_nodes_fill}(d)) was an associate of node 5, who started as a buyer but later became a supplier of hashish when the network started diversifying into drugs other than cocaine.
-As node 5 moved into this new role, he received support from other members of his group, including node 116.

-In Figure~\ref{fig:comparison_nodes_fill}(b) we see node 73, who is a buyer and a member of the Calabrian 'Ndrangheta, has long-standing involvement in international cocaine trafficking, and has direct links with suppliers in South America.
-His involvement in the Cicala network increased after the group suffered losses from a series of drug seizures and tried to involve new buyers to finance new importations to compensate from those losses.
-Node 80 (Figure~\ref{fig:comparison_nodes_fill}(c)) shares a similar experience with node 73.
-He is node 13's brother in law and he was initially only aware of his relative's illicit activities.
-When the network members started looking for new buyers, he financed the purchase of drugs with his own money and became more involved in the criminal enterprise.
+Among the actors who belong to the `Emergence' cluster, node 82 -- shown in Figure~\ref{fig:comparison_nodes_fill}(a) -- was a trafficker and the nephew of node 2, who is one of the key traffickers in the network as well as one of those involved in the criminal network activities since the very beginning of the investigation.
+Beginning in October 2009, node 82 became more involved in drug trafficking activities and began to liaise between nodes 2 and 13 for the purchase and resale of drugs into Italy, filling the gap left by other actors in the `Withdrawal' cluster and increasing his importance during this time.
+Similarly, nodes 100 and 102 (Figures~\ref{fig:comparison_nodes_fill}(c) and \ref{fig:comparison_nodes_fill}(d), respectively) were associates of node 5, who started as a buyer but later became a supplier of hashish when the network started diversifying into drugs other than cocaine.
+As node 5 moved into this new role, he received support from other members of his group, including nodes 100 and 102.
+In Figure~\ref{fig:comparison_nodes_fill}(b) we see node 88, who is a buyer whose involvement in the Cicala network increased after the group suffered losses from a series of drug seizures and tried to involve new buyers to finance new importations to compensate from those losses.

-The ``Management'' cluster represents nodes that have a relatively high node importance that is fairly consistent throughout the investigation, although some of them reduced their involvement in the drug trafficking activities towards the end.
-Although the network was able to adapt and maintain, at least in part, its operational activity after node 3's arrest in June 2009, it suffered from a series of drug seizures that imposed losses to the group and reduced the ability of its members to organise new drug consignments.
-Lower dynamic Katz centrality scores in the last few months of the investigation may reflect the diminished participation of some key actors actors in drug trafficking activities before law enforcement eventually dismantled the network by arresting most of its members in July 2010.